 God moving every step of the way

-by Jenifer Wilkes on January 6, 2015 in go now missions
+by Jenifer Wilkes on January 6, 2015 in news

 I just recently got back from Bennington, Vermont for a mission trip.
 While there, I saw God work in miraculous ways, and it took almost no time at all.
 The collegiate director at Summit Church, the church we worked alongside, constantly told us to pray before we act.
 Throughout the week we saw just what the power of prayer could do.